 CHE 2421.
 ORGANIC CHEMISTRY I, LABORATORY.
-A laboratory course that acquaints students with important manipulations and procedures, and the preparation and study of organic compounds being introduced in CHE 2423 Organic Chemistry I, Lecture.
+A laboratory course that provides students with techniques to characterize, identify, purify, and synthesize organic compounds, as taught in CHE 2423 Organic Chemistry I, Lecture.

 CHE 2423.
 ORGANIC CHEMISTRY I, LECTURE.
 A lecture course that covers carbon chemistry, bonding structure and behavior, aliphatic compounds, stereochemistry, reaction mechanisms, and an introduction to spectroscopic methods.
 Prerequisite: CHE 1213 and CHE 1223 with a "C" or better.